Christian-Bezerra/Christian-Bezerra/README.md

-## Hi there 👋 Welcome to my GitHub!
+## Hi there ✌ Welcome to my GitHub!

-I'm a undergraduate Computer Engineering student with a strong interest in exact sciences, programming, and developing projects that combine **logic** and **creativity**. 🎓
+I'm Christian Bezerra, an undergraduate Computer Engineering student.

+Strong interest in exact sciences, programming, and developing projects that combine **logic** and **creativity**. 🎓

 Currently, I work mainly with **Python**, exploring algorithms, analyzing data, problem-solving, and academic projects. 🧠 Outside code, I explore creativity through **drawing**, which oftn incluences how I think about technologhy and User Experience. 👨‍💻